How Much is an Electric Garage Door Cost in 2025?

 The process for installing a garage door is pretty standard across different sizes and styles, even if the time it takes differs.
 First, the old garage door will be taken off safely, and the garage will be prepared for the new door.

-Then the new garage door will be put in by installing all the rollers, springs, cables, support arms, tracks and the door itself.
-Again, not every door will need every one of those components.
+Then the new garage door will be put in by installing all of its components including:

-It takes anywhere between four and six hours to install a garage door with small, simple doors taking far less time than large, complex doors.
+A small garage door will take anywhere between four and six hours to install.
+As expected simple doors will take far less time to install than large, complex doors.

 It’s important to remember that not only does a professional installer remove the old door and put in the new one, but they will also test the door in all areas.
 This will ensure that it has been installed and is working correctly, reducing the likelihood of you having any problems with the door in the future.